kahlilwassell/MPCS53014FinalProject/README.md

 ### 1. **Historical Analysis**
    - **Daily Average Ridership by Station and Day**: Displays historical average ridership data for any station and day of the week.
    - **Total Rides by Station and Day**: Tracks cumulative ridership totals and updates incrementally based on real-time station entry events.
-   - **Crowding Prediction**: Uses machine learning models to predict station crowding based on historical trends and additional features.
+   - **Crowding Prediction**: Uses machine learning models to predict station crowding based on historical trends.

 ### 2. **Real-Time Analytics**
    - **Train Location Tracking**: Visualizes current train locations and movements along selected routes using live data from the CTA Train Tracker API.
+   - **Station Arrival Tracking**: Diplays current train arrival predictions for a given station using the CTA Train Tracker API.
    - **Station Entry Tracking**: Captures station entry events in real time via Kafka and updates batch views in HBase.
    - **Interactive Maps**: Displays train locations on a map for selected routes, aiding in passenger decision-making.